-Cornell Mann enters his third season as a member of the Iowa State coaching staff after helping the Cyclones achieve unprecedented success during his tenure in Ames.
+Cornell Mann enters his fifth season as a member of the Iowa State coaching staff after helping the Cyclones achieve unprecedented success during his tenure in Ames.

-Iowa State has qualified for two-straight NCAA Tournaments, achieved a 46-23 overall record and posted back-to-back 11-win conference seasons in Mann’s two years as an assistant.
+Iowa State has qualified for a school-record four-straight NCAA Tournaments, achieved a 99-40 overall record and posted 11-win conference seasons in each of Mann's seasons as an assistant.

 In 2012-13, Iowa State advanced to the third round of the NCAA Tournament for the second consecutive year, reeled off a 22-game homecourt winning streak, tying for the second-best string in school history, and led the nation in 3-pointers per game at 9.9.